 Skin Editor Properties

-The Properties section is where you can edit each element and change the way it behaves through actions.
+The Properties section is where the settings for skins elements are located.
+It also holds the settings for the Canvas and the skin itself.
 All the properties are grouped in collapsable panels.

-The skin settings are available when no element is selected.
+The Properties panel will show the skin settings when no element is selected.
 To deselect an element and return to these settings, click in the outer part of the canvas.

 Width & Height – This will adjust the canvas’s width and height, measured in pixels.
 To get a better idea of how your skin will look on output, set the size to the project’s output window size.

 Grid – Adjust the canvas’s grid in pixels.
 For example, a setting of 10, will create a grid of 10 pixel squares.

 Language – This sets the language for the skin.
 Auto Detect is set by default.
 Poedit will auto detect the language based on the content in the POT file.
 However, a specific langauge can be set which maybe useful if the content has mixed languages.